Ida Maclean: Academic career

-In 1906 Maclean became an assistant lecturer in at the chemistry department of Manchester University, the department's first female staff member.
+In 1906 Maclean became an assistant lecturer in at the chemistry department of Manchester University, the department's first woman staff member.
 She taught there until 1910, as well as acting as a demonstrator in the women students' laboratories and researching the optical properties of organic compounds.
 In 1910, supported by one of the first Beit fellowships, she began her work in biochemistry at the Lister Institute of Preventive Medicine, receiving the American Association of University Women's Ellen Richards prize for her research.
 She married Hugh Maclean, a co-worker at the Lister Institute, on 28 March 1913; the couple had a son and a daughter.
 During World War I she worked at the Admiralty in areas such as gas warfare and the large-scale production of acetone by fermentation.

 Between 1920 and 1941 Maclean published in the Biochemical Journal approximately thirty papers, many in collaboration, on her particular interests, namely the role of fatty acids in animals and the synthesis of fats from carbohydrates.
 In 1927 she co-authored with Hugh the second edition of his book The Lipins.
 She came to be regarded as an authority on biochemistry, and her 1943 monograph The Metabolism of Fat was the first published of Methuen's series Monographs on Biochemical Subjects.